 Ending Tax Loopholes for Profitable Corporations

-While Americans are paying $4 per gallon at the pump, Exxon reportedly avoided paying any income taxes on their record $30 billion profits in 2009.
+While Americans pay as much as $4 per gallon at the gas pump, Exxon reportedly avoided paying any income taxes on their record $30 billion profits in 2009.
 Similarly, GE paid no federal income taxes in 2010 on profits of $14.2 billion.
 Ending tax loopholes for profitable corporations would generate $50 billion a year.

 In addition, ending subsidies to big agriculture conglomerates would save $20 billion a year.